angaaruriakhil/Simple-Chemistry-App/README.md

 # Simple-Chemistry-App

-**NOTE: Development of this project is now ceased.**
+**NOTICE: Development of this project is now ceased.**

-**I made this a long time ago, when I was much less skilled in programming.
+**I made this a long time ago, when I was much less skilled in programming.**
-As a result, there is a lot of repeated code which could have been avoided by properly leveraging the 4 OOP principles.
+**As a result, there is a lot of repeated code which could have been avoided by properly leveraging the 4 OOP principles.**
-Tkinter also makes it difficult to design flexibly and it's nature (a downloadable app) restricts access.
+**Tkinter also makes it difficult to design flexibly and it's nature (a downloadable app) restricts access.**
-I may remake this project as a web application in the future.
+**I may remake this project as a web application in the future.**
-Please check out my other, more recent projects on my Github which better advertise my current skillset.**
+**Please check out my other, more recent projects on my Github which better advertise my current skillset.**

 A small chemistry focused Windows application made using Python, currently with the following functionality: